 Participation in hunting has been generally declining since the 1980’s.
-Hunting license sales produce valuable funding each year for wildlife conservation and habitat restoration, while hunter expenditures generate billions of dollars annually for the national economy and support hundreds of thousands of jobs.
-Development and use of partnerships and strategic models must continue to be utilized to halt and reverse the declining trend in hunting participation.
+Hunting license sales produce critical funding each year for wildlife conservation and habitat restoration, while hunter expenditures generate billions of dollars annually for the national economy and support hundreds of thousands of jobs.
+Development and use of partnerships and strategic models, in tandem with a careful examination of the efficacy of existing programs, must continue to be utilized to halt and reverse the declining trend in hunting participation.

-Hunters have a tremendous impact on the U.S. economy, spending over $38 billion/year to engage in their pursuits.
-This spending helps create and support more than 680,000 jobs and generates $5.4 billion in state and local taxes, a sum that could pay the wages of 113,000 firefighters, 37 percent of all professional firefighters in the country.
+Hunters have a tremendous impact on the U.S. economy, spending over $38 billion each year to engage in their pursuits.
+This spending helps create and support more than 680,000 jobs and generates $5.4 billion in state and local taxes, a sum that could pay the wages of 113,000 firefighters (or 37 percent of all professional firefighters in the country).
 If you add in federal taxes paid by hunters, the number doubles to $11.8 billion.
-More importantly, hunters generate an incredible amount of conservation dollars through the American System of Conservation Funding by purchasing hunting licenses, and by paying excise taxes on a wide array of sporting equipment, including firearms, ammunition, archery equipment, and other hunting-related expenditures.
+More importantly, hunters generate a critical amount of conservation dollars through the American System of Conservation Funding (Page 32) by purchasing hunting licenses, tags, and permits, and by paying excise taxes on a wide array of sporting equipment, including firearms, ammunition, archery equipment, and other hunting-related expenditures.
 In total, monies paid by sportsmen and women provide 80% of the funding for state fish and wildlife agencies, the primary managers of our nation’s fish and wildlife resources.

-In response to the declining number of sportsmen and women, state fish and wildlife agencies, conservation and shooting sports organizations, and the hunting/shooting sports industry have invested heavily in recruitment, retention and reactivation initiatives to reverse the decline in participation.
-The success of these efforts has been limited, with the general consensus being that more strategic approach is needed to sustain hunter numbers.
-As such, the Council to Advance Hunting and the Shooting Sports (CAHSS) was formed by the leaders in the Conservation community to take a fresh look at the business of recruiting and retaining hunters and shooters and to develop new and sustainable strategies and tactics to solicit, engage and support these groups so vital to conservation and America’s heritage.
-Led by CAHSS efforts, there is a growing realization that recruitment, retention and reactivation efforts must expand beyond hands-on learning experiences.
+In response to the declining number of sportsmen and women, state fish and wildlife agencies, conservation and shooting sports organizations, and the hunting/shooting sports industry, have invested heavily in recruitment, retention, and reactivation initiatives to reverse the decline in participation.
+The success of these efforts thus far has been limited, however, with the general consensus being that more strategic approach is needed to sustain hunter numbers.
+As such, the Council to Advance Hunting and the Shooting Sports (CAHSS) was formed by the leaders in the conservation community to take a fresh look at the business of recruiting and retaining hunters and shooters and to develop new and sustainable strategies and tactics to solicit, engage, and support these groups so vital to conservation and America’s heritage.
+Led by CAHSS efforts, there is a growing realization that recruitment, retention, and reactivation efforts must expand beyond hands-on learning experiences.
+Just as the American System of Conservation Funding model has evolved over time, the model for recruitment, retention, and reactivation must not remain static.
 In order to increase the number of participants from new and existing audiences, multi-pronged marketing and outreach efforts will be needed.
-Increasing participation from non-traditional user groups will require business practices that provide customer resources, straightforward rules and regulations, convenient licensing structures and sales processing, and easier access to places to hunt and shoot.
+Increasing participation from non-traditional user groups will require business practices that provide customer resources, straightforward rules and regulations, convenient licensing structures and sales processing, and better access to places to hunt and shoot.

 Points of Interest